Art-A-Hack/art-a-hack.github.io/summer-2014/smart-technology-and-environments/index.markdown

 	<div class="team">Andrew Ritchie and Chinazo Rena Anakwe</div>
 </div>

-How can a smart environment change the way we interact socially during large communal events?
-Can technology in public spaces facilitate transitions from anonymity to intimacy?

-As the Art-A-Hack program got underway, the World Cup 2014 was entering it's final stages.
-The team found themselves watching a match over lunch at a bar.

-From this they realized that they were temporarily united with strangers, other supporters who they never met, but who were cheering from across the room.

-How might a smart environment change the nature of that interaction?
-This team chose to use these questions to drive an attempt to use the GPS smartphones to virtualize their environment in response to large-scale communal events.
+How can the ubiquity of smartphones change the way we think of the environments around us?
+How can geo-location change the way we engage with space?

+This team proposed an adventure, similar to a scavenger hunt.
+This would use a technique called geocaching to allow smartphone users to leave and discover treasures in marked physical locations for other users to interact with.

 <h3>Technical Challenges</h3>

+For locating users, the team experimented with Estimote Beacons.
+They discovered beacons to be quite cumbersome for this task compared with GPS.

-The idea is that a smartphone app would pull the user's current location from GPS, and would query a backend API to see if communal events or content were located nearby.
-The first iteration from the user experience perspective would be to allow the user to share (or 'drop') a photo in that location.
-Then, other users involved in the event could see the photo and respond to it.
+The idea was that a smartphone app would pull the user's current location from GPS, and would query a backend API to discover treasures.
+The first iteration from the user experience perspective would be to allow the user to share (or 'drop') a treasure in that location.
+Then, other users could see the treasure and respond to it.

 A big part of this challenge is content management.
 An API back-end was built that can store locations, and the team is working on an iOS app that can hit the API and send data back.
 This is a development-intensive concept and the team found they hit time constraints.